Jacksonville Criminal Defense Lawyer

 At Lufrano Legal, P.A., we make sure that you understand every aspect of your case at each phase of the criminal process.
 One of our attorneys is always on call and available to speak with you any time of day or night, any day of the week.

-What should I look for in a criminal defense lawyer?
+What should I look for in a criminal lawyer near Jacksonville?

 - How long have you practiced criminal law?